MasonProtter/ModelingToolkitDeriv/README.md

 -1 / t ^ 2
 ```

 Adding new functions to take derivatives of is simple.
 For instance, currently trig functions are not supported.
-To support them, simply define methods so they know how to accept `Differential` arguments using the `unaryOp` or `binaryOp` functions depending on the arity of the function you wish to take derivatives of.
+To support them, simply define methods so they know how to accept `Differential` arguments using the `unaryOp(f, dfdx)` or `binaryOp(f,dfdx,dfdy)` functions depending on the arity of the function you wish to take derivatives of.

 ```julia
 julia> D(x-> sin(x))(t)